-Oscar Henri Robert 16 GD and Yidan Zeng RISD/Brown 16 GL/CS are creating an eductional animation at RISD’s Nature Lab.
+Oscar Henri Robert 16 GD and Yidan Zeng BRDD 16 GL create an educational animation at RISD’s Nature Lab.

-Don’t be surprised if you break into a cold sweat when interacting with Submerge, an animated educational wesbite Oscar Henri Robert 16 GD and Yidan Zeng RISD/Brown 16 GL/CS are creating as summer interns at RISD’s Nature Lab.
+Don’t be surprised if you break into a cold sweat when interacting with Submerge, an animated educational wesbite Oscar Henri Robert 16 GD and Yidan Zeng BRDD 17 GL are creating as summer interns at RISD’s Nature Lab.
 For weeks the two students have been sifting through more than 50 years of scientific data collected off the Rhode Island shore in the process of presenting the harrowing misadventures of a band of algae colonizing Narragansett Bay.
-Sadly, the microscopic creatures fail to thrive in stagnant ocean water warmed by the effects of climate change – and ultimately, they’re eaten alive by predatory bacteria.
+Sadly, the microscopic creatures fail to thrive in stagnant ocean water warmed by the effects of climate change—and ultimately, they’re eaten alive by predatory bacteria.

 “This work bridges critical gaps between data generation and the public’s ability to understand the localized effects of climate change,” explains biologist and Nature Lab Director Neal Overstrom.
 “As artists and designers, RISD students are in a unique position to present important scientific information in ways that resonate with politicians, business leaders and other policymakers whose decisions may have longterm impacts on the environment.
 They bring an element of emotion and humanity to the discussion.”